-We can foresee LBGTQIA creators hired to write, direct, and choreograph in every theatre in the United States of America.
+We foresee LGBTQIA creators hired to write, direct, and choreograph in every theatre in the United States of America.

-We can anticipate artists with disabilities in every role the theatre has to offer, onstage and off.
+We predict artists who are Deaf and artists with disabilities in every role the theatre has to offer, onstage and off.

 We plan to celebrate this vision with a Jubilee year in 2020, in which every theatre in the United States of America produces only works by women, people of color, artists of varied physical and cognitive ability, and/or LGBTQA artists.

 If you think it would be beautiful to see,